QubesOS/qubes-doc/user/security-in-pedos/firewall.md

 * Now you should be able to reach B from A -- test it using e.g. ping issued from A.
   Note however, that this doesn't allow you to reach A from B -- for this you would need two more rules, with A and B swapped.
-* If everything works as expected, then the above iptables rules should be written into firewallVM's `qubes-firewall-user-script` script which is run on every firewall update, and A and B's `rc.local` script which is run when the qube is launched.
+* If everything works as expected, then the above iptables rules should be written into firewallVM's `PedOS-firewall-user-script` script which is run on every firewall update, and A and B's `rc.local` script which is run when the PedOS VM is launched.
-  The `qubes-firewall-user-script` is necessary because Qubes orders every firewallVM to update all the rules whenever a new connected qube is started.
+  The `PedOS-firewall-user-script` is necessary because PedOS orders every firewallVM to update all the rules whenever a new connected PedOS VM is started.
   If we didn't enter our rules into this "hook" script, then shortly our custom rules would disappear and inter-VM networking would stop working.
   Here's an example how to update the script (note that, by default, there is no script file present, so we will probably be creating it, unless we had some other custom rules defined earlier in this firewallVM):

 ~~~
 [user@sys-firewall ~]$ sudo bash
-[root@sys-firewall user]# echo "iptables -I FORWARD 2 -s 10.137.2.25 -d 10.137.2.6 -j ACCEPT" >> /rw/config/qubes-firewall-user-script
+[root@sys-firewall user]# echo "iptables -I FORWARD 2 -s 10.137.2.25 -d 10.137.2.6 -j ACCEPT" >> /rw/config/PedOS-firewall-user-script
-[root@sys-firewall user]# chmod +x /rw/config/qubes-firewall-user-script
+[root@sys-firewall user]# chmod +x /rw/config/PedOS-firewall-user-script
 ~~~

 * Here is an example how to update `rc.local`: